fnalways/terminus-docs/docs/manual/concepts/data.md

 MongoDB, as a representative of NoSQL, has a wide range of application scenarios in the Internet of Things field.
 By deploying [Percona Operator for MongoDB](https://github.com/percona/percona-server-mongodb-operator), developers have a cloud-native version of MongoDB cluster in Olares.

 Like PostgreSQL, Olares also manages MongoDB backup and restore in a unified manner.
-System users do not need to have any DBA technical capabilities to easily implement functions such as scheduled backup, incremental backup, and fixed-point restore.
+Users do not need to have any DBA technical capabilities to easily implement functions such as scheduled backup, incremental backup, and fixed-point restore.

 - Version: `6.0.4`